claudiajerome07/Ecommerce-Follow-Along/README.md

 1. User Authentication: Registration and Log in process.
 2. Product page: Display of all the porducts in the page.
-3. Order page: Show the order datils for each product
+3. Order page: Show the order details for each product
 4. Payment gateway: payment process page for the ordered products.

 Happy coding ❤️.